Graduate Student Fellowships with Approaching Deadlines

 $5,000 grant given to research projects related to the history of women to be conducted at the Center for the History of Medicine at the Francis A. Countway Library of Medicine at Harvard University in Boston, MA.
 Click here for more information.

 May 24 – NASA Fellowship Activity 2019 (Phase I due date)

 The training grant provides three years of support.
 Applicants propose a research hypothesis or engineering design project concept in response to one of the graduate research opportunities listed in the funding opportunity announcement.
 A NASA technical advisor must be identified before application.
 Webinar on April 4 and 18.
 Click here for more information.

 The program is intended to recruit new scientific and engineering talent to Lawrence Livermore National Laboratory (LLNL).
 Top Ph.D. students are granted appointments of up to four years to conduct research of interest to the Laboratory while completing their thesis.
 Click here for more information.

-The UC-National Lab In-Residence Graduate Fellowships provide up to three years of support for PhD candidates to conduct in-residence thesis research at Los Alamos or Lawrence Livermore National Laboratories.
-Applicants are encouraged to register for a webinar and the applicant teleconference.
+The UC-National Lab In-Residence Graduate Fellowships provide up to three years of support for Ph.D. candidates to conduct in-residence thesis research at Los Alamos or Lawrence Livermore National Laboratories.
+Webinar on April 12 and April 19; LOI/Application instructions teleconference on April 30.
+LOIs must be submitted through proposalCENTRAL.
 Click here for more information.